johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-AuthzCustom/readme.md

 5. It supports envoyExtAuthzGrpc or envoyExtAuthzHttp.

 6. For envoyExtAuthzHttp, you can define
-   - includeRequestHeadersInCheck (It can be forwarded to authz server.
+   - includeRequestHeadersInCheck (Headers can be forwarded to authz server.
 Same as allowed_headers in envoyfilter.)
-   - headersToUpstreamOnAllow (It is from the authorization service, will be added or overridden in the original request and forwarded to the upstream.
+   - headersToUpstreamOnAllow (The headers from ext-authz service, will be added or overridden in the original request and forwarded to the upstream.
 Same as allowed_upstream_headers in envoyfilter.)

 7. For envoyExtAuthzGrpc, you cannot define includeRequestHeadersInCheck or headersToUpstreamOnAllow.
-All headers will be included.
+All headers will be forwarded.
 This may impact the performance.

 8. External authorizer can return allow or deny based on request body, if you define includeRequestBodyInCheck below. it works for both grpc_service and http_service.